near/docs/docs/1.concepts/web3/nfts.md

 So far, we’ve discussed authentication and authorization on the Web 2 server’s side.
 But what about Web 3 smart contracts?
 Everything is much more straightforward in this case.

 Since everything is public data on the blockchain, we don’t need any authentication for read calls.
-For the transactions, each one is signed by an account’s key, and authentication is performed on the blockchain network itself.
-More details on transaction signing can be found [in the docs](https://docs.near.org/docs/tutorials/create-transactions#high-level----create-a-transaction).
+For transactions, each is signed by an account’s private key, and authentication is performed by the network.
+More details on transaction signing can be found [in the docs](../1.basics/transactions/overview.md).

 Authorization, on the other hand, must be performed on a smart contract itself, the simplest way is just to check whether caller is allowed to perform an action: